 Teacher.
 Scholar.
 At Wellesley, it’s not an either-or proposition.

 After all, those who seek to nurture academic excellence must be motivated by intellectual inquisitiveness themselves.
 Wellesley's commitment to academic distinction shines through the caliber of our faculty.
-Our students have the rare opportunity to learn from elite scholars and researchers whose love of teaching illuminates the classroom and undergraduate experience.
-Teachers like Karl Case have done ground-breaking research in real estate, housing, and public finance, while poet Frank Bidart has been nominated for the Pulitzer Prize.
-In the humanities, sciences, or social sciences, Wellesley faculty are doing fascinating and significant research, often bringing their students on the journey.
+Our students have the rare opportunity to learn from elite scholars and researchers whose engagement in their fields illuminates the undergraduate experience.
+Faculty like Orit Shaer are exploring new human-computer interaction techniques, while poet Frank Bidart won the Pulitzer Prize in Poetry and a National Book Award, and Kathy Moon is a much sought-after expert on North Korea.
+In the sciences, humanities, or social sciences, Wellesley faculty are doing fascinating and significant research, often bringing their students on the journey.

-While recognizing and rewarding excellence in teaching, Wellesley also supports its faculty’s scholarly activities with a range of internal research grant opportunities, ranging from small travel-related grants to large research grants for two-year projects.
-There are also field-specific grant opportunities, such as the Davis Award, which supports faculty research for Russian Area Studies, as well as awards to help with dissertation activities or defray the costs of the use of Harvard’s Widener Library.
+Wellesley supports its faculty’s scholarly activities with a range of internal research grant opportunities, ranging from small travel-related grants to larger research grants for two-year projects.
+There are also field-specific grant opportunities, such as the Davis Award for Russian Area Studies, as well as awards to help with dissertation activities or defray the costs of the use of Harvard’s Widener Library.

-Time, too, is a resource Wellesley accords its faculty members, an investment with direct benefits to faculty and students alike.
+Time to conduct research, is also a resource Wellesley accords its faculty members, an investment with direct benefits to faculty and students alike.